Allen's Swift Concurrency for Swift 6 (Part-1)

 2. Prerequisites and Important Notes

-• Basic knowledge of handling asynchronous callback functions, DispatchQueue, etc.
+• Basic knowledge of handling existing asynchronous callback functions, DispatchQueue, etc.

-• Experience handling network call APIs (URLSession, etc.) in Swift
+• Experience handling network call APIs (such as URLSession) with Swift

 • macOS Sequoia / Xcode 16 (Playground theory learning is also possible in Xcode 15.3 ~ 15.4)